ποΈ Sketch

 Options:

---stdoutβ Prints the result to stdout-f,--file <FILE>β The path to the template file-i,--id <ID>β The id of the template to use-t,--template <TEMPLATE>β The path to a template file, starting fromtemplates_dir-c,--content <CONTENT>β The literal definition for the template
+-p,--preset <PRESET>β The id of a templating preset-f,--file <FILE>β The path to the template file-t,--template <TEMPLATE>β The id of the template to use (a name for config-defined templates, or a relative path to a file fromtemplates_dir)-c,--content <CONTENT>β The literal definition for the template

 sketch exec